ibm-cloud-docs/openwhisk/error-handling.md

 In order to handle errors, choose one of the following options.

-1. Handle application errors programmatically within the action implementation itself and handle service errors through the {{site.data.keyword.openwhisk_short}} service API, CLI, SDK or console by leveraging the automatically set {{site.data.keyword.openwhisk_short}} execution status.
+1. Handle application errors programmatically within the action implementation itself and handle service errors through the {{site.data.keyword.openwhisk_short}} service API, CLI, SDK, or console by leveraging the automatically set {{site.data.keyword.openwhisk_short}} execution status.

 2. Use the built-in integration with the {{site.data.keyword.mon_full_notm}} service to define a subsequent action to be invoked in response to the error.
 All configuration and execution occurs service-side.
 For more information, see [{{site.data.keyword.mon_full_notm}}](/docs/monitoring?topic=monitoring-notifications) and [Monitoring {{site.data.keyword.openwhisk_short}} entities with {{site.data.keyword.mon_full_notm}}](/docs/openwhisk?topic=openwhisk-monitor-functions).